 When it’s general merchandise you want to pawn, we test each item to ensure it is in good working condition.
 This includes, but is not limited to, a visual inspection, plugging an item in and turning it on, and noting if any necessary accessories (such as remote controls) and manuals are included.

 The better the condition of your item, the more money we can loan you.
 This is true for any collateral.

 How do you determine the value of jewelry?

 When jewelry is the collateral for a pawn loan, we test the precious metals and diamonds to determine its worth.

 The diamond testing includes a visual inspection using a jeweler’s loupe, weighing the item, sizing (determining carat weight) any stones, and noting the cut/color/clarity of each—you may know this as the 4 Cs.

-In addition, we test the metal using a special acid that determines the karat of gold.
+In addition, we test the metal using a special acid and a gold testing machine that determines the karat of gold.
 This is done to ensure a clean test so there are no false readings on your item that may detract from what we can loan you.

 How do you determine the price of gold?

 The price of gold is based on market values, the price for which is routinely reviewed and updated.
-Prices can vary greatly as the loan amount for 24K gold is significantly higher than that of 14K gold.
+Prices can vary greatly as the loan amount for 24K gold is significantly higher than that of 14K gold or 10k gold.

 Can you give a quote on an item over the phone?